Types of care

 My Care My Home is an organisation offering advice, support and guidance for people who need support and who pay for this support themselves

-Please see the Berkshire care directory or Bracknell Forest Help Yourself for information about care homes in the surrounding area.
+Please see the Berkshire care directory for information about care homes in the surrounding area.
 Some of the care homes may fall under different local authority areas.

 Age UK also provide care home information.